 - Virgins were much prized for several reasons – not the least of which was hygiene – Venereal disease was rampant and a virgin was thought to be untainted

 - However, their first sexual experiences were not out of the ordinary – usually serial monogamy within their own class.

-- Most were from poor family and as many as half were orphans.
+- Most were from poor families and as many as half were orphans.